|Based in||British Virgin Islands|

 Legacy protocols, particularly OpenVPN, simply do not perform well on mobile devices.
 Lightway solves these problems.

-Here’s a screenshot of the ExpressVPN iOS client.
+Below is a screenshot of the ExpressVPN Android app:

 If you are a heavy mobile user, ExpressVPN has you covered with excellent mobile VPN apps.
 See our best VPNs for Android for more discussion on this topic.

-9. Dedicated VPN router app (for unlimited connections)
+9. VPN router app (gives you unlimited connections)

 Using a VPN on your router is a smart way to get an unlimited number of connections with your VPN.
 This is because the router will only count as one connection, but it will provide every device that connects to your router with the full benefits of the VPN: encrypted traffic, new IP address, location anonymity.